CodeCompasss/cse-student-starter-guide/docs/college/syllabus.md

-# Why the College Syllabus Isn’t Always Enough

-## Why College Syllabi Can Be Outdated
+## Why the College Syllabus Can Be Outdated

 * **Rigid Approval Process:** Most colleges follow a syllabus designed and approved by universities or education boards, which can take years to update.
 * **Lack of Autonomy:** Many colleges are **not autonomous**, meaning they must stick to the university’s prescribed syllabus without much flexibility.